-No student shall use, direct, electronic, or display words, phrases, gestures, images, or actions which are considered to be disrespectful, threatening, intimidating, harassing, slanderous, degrading, obscene, profane, or inappropriate behavior as defined by school administration.
+No student shall use, or display words, phrases, gestures, images, or actions which are considered to be disrespectful, threatening, intimidating, harassing, slanderous, degrading, obscene, profane, or inappropriate behavior as defined by school administration.
 This applies to other students as well as staff members.
+This includes all forms of communication.